-National.-I have heard that he is a great general.
+National.-I have heard that he is; a great general.

-Myself.-There can be no doubt offit.
-In some things neither Napoleon nor the sawyer would stand a chance with him for a moment.
-Es nuches hombre.
+Myself.-There can be no doubt of it.
+In some things neither Napoleon nor the sawyer \ would stand a chance with him for a moment.
+Es mucho hombre.

-National.-I am glad to hear ited.

-Does he intend to head the legion him.
+National.-I am glad to hear $it{ro}$ Does he intend to head the legion $him{Tw}$ self?

-Myself.-I believe not; but he has, sent over, to head the fighting men, a friend of his, who is thought to be nearly as much versed in military.

-matters as himself.
+Myself.-I believe not; but he has, sent over, to head the fighting men, $a_1$ friend of his, who is thought to be, nearly as much versed in military, matters as himself.

 National.-I am rejoiced to hear it.
 I see that the war will soon be over.
-Caballero, I thank you for your politeness, and for the information which ? vou have afforded me.
+Caballero, I thank you for your politeness, and for the information which a vou have afforded me.
 I hope you will have a pleasant journey.
 I confess that I am surprised to see a gentleman of your country travelling alone, and in this manner, through such regions as these.
 The roads are at present very bad; there have of late, been many accidents, and more thank two deaths in this neighbourhood.
 The despoblado out yonder has a particularly evil name; be on your guard, Caballero.
 I am sorry that Gypsy was permitted to pass; should you meet him and not like his looks, shoot him; at once, stab him, or ride him down.
 He is a well-known thief, contrabandista, and murderer, and has committed more assassinations than he has fingers on his hands.
 Caballero, if you please, we will allow you a guard to the other side of the pass.
 You do not wish it?
 Then, farewell.
-Stay, before I go I should wish to see once more the signature of the Caballero Balmerson.
+Stay, before I go I

-^{} El Serrador, a Carlist partisan, who about this period was much talked of in Spain.
+\ El Serrador, a Carlist partisan, who about this period was much talked of in Spain. should wish to see once more the signature of the Caballero Balmerson.